awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Possible causes:** The IPv4 CIDR block specified for your VPC uses a reserved IP address\.
 The first four IP addresses and the last IP address in each subnet CIDR block are not available for you to use and cannot be assigned to an instance\.
 For example, in a subnet with CIDR block `10.0.0.0/24`, the following five IP addresses are reserved:
 +  `10.0.0.0:` Network address\.
 +  `10.0.0.1`: Reserved by AWS for the VPC router\.
 +  `10.0.0.2`: Reserved by AWS\.
 The IP address of the DNS server is always the base of the VPC network range plus two; however, we also reserve the base of each subnet range plus two\.
 For VPCs with multiple CIDR blocks, the IP address of the DNS server is located in the primary CIDR\.
-For more information, see [Amazon DNS Server](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html#AmazonDNS) in the *Amazon VPC User Guide*\.
+For more information, see [Amazon DNS server](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html#AmazonDNS) in the *Amazon VPC User Guide*\.
 +  `10.0.0.3`: Reserved by AWS for future use\.
 +  `10.0.0.255`: Network broadcast address\.
 We do not support broadcast in a VPC\.
 This address is reserved\.

 **Recommended solutions:** Check if your VPC uses a reserved IP address\.
 Replace any reserved IP address with one that is not reserved\.
-For more information, see [VPC and Subnet Sizing](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#VPC_Sizing) in the *Amazon VPC User Guide*\.
+For more information, see [VPC and subnet sizing](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#VPC_Sizing) in the *Amazon VPC User Guide*\.

 ## Error: "Unable to download cache: RequestError: Send request failed caused by: x509: Failed to load system roots and no roots provided"<a name="troubleshooting-cache-image"></a>